WiFo-2: a generalist foundation model unifies heterogeneous wireless system design: DISCUSSION

+Our work extends the foundation-model paradigm beyond language, vision, and biological sequences to a new physical modality—wireless channels—which constitute the most fundamental and generalizable representations across diverse environments, system configurations, and wireless tasks.
+Therefore, our approach substantially simplifies system design and opens a scalable route towards improved performance.
+In particular, scaling model capacity and expanding the size and diversity of pretraining data can enhance the model’s understanding of wireless channels, with broad downstream benefits for a wide range of CSI-related wireless tasks during deployment.
+Its successful deployment in real-world engineered wireless systems under stringent storage, computational, and latency constraints further underscores its practical viability.

 Despite these advances, research on wireless foundation models still faces several open issues.
-On the data side, the performance of WiFo-2 is more constrained by the scale and diversity of the data than by the model size (Supplementary Note 6).
+On the data side, the performance of WiFo-2 is more constrained by the scale and diversity of the data than by the model size.
 Although we have built an unprecedentedly large and heterogeneous CSI dataset, it remains dominated by simulated data and is largely confined to sub-6 GHz bands.
-Therefore, it is essential for industrial and academic partners in wireless communications to jointly develop large-scale, open-source, measurement-based CSI datasets, thereby fundamentally lifting the performance ceiling of wireless foundation models.
-On the model-design side, the limited computational resources of communication devices must be fully considered.
-Although WiFo-2 adopts a sparse MoE architecture to scale capacity under a fixed FLOPs budget, further physics-informed model designs that exploit prior knowledge of electromagnetic propagation are needed to reduce reliance on purely data-driven learning.
+Therefore, it is essential for industrial and academic partners in wireless communications to jointly develop large-scale, open-source, measurement-based CSI datasets, thereby fundamentally lifting the performance ceiling of wireless foundation models. {On the hardware deployment side, the stringent latency and power constraints of practical wireless systems should be further considered.
+The developed hardware prototype is still preliminary, as it uses the edge-AI platform as the inference device and relaxes the inference-time requirement to 100 ms by jointly processing every 10 frames.
+However, the additional 100 ms latency remains incompatible with the millisecond-level latency requirements of practical wireless systems.
+Moreover, the approximately 5 W power overhead is still considerable for BSs and prohibitive for mobile phones.
+These limitations call for lightweight architectures and deployment-acceleration techniques for wireless foundation models to enable practical adoption.}

-In summary, WiFo-2 drives a paradigm shift in AI-native air-interface design from task-specific AI models to wireless foundation models, and holds substantial promise for building green, energy-efficient 6G communication networks.

-\section{Methods}
+In summary, this work presents a scalable foundation model that enables a unified approach to wireless system design across diverse environments, system configurations, and tasks, offering a practical and promising path towards AI-native 6G wireless systems.

+\section{METHODS}